nandorc/linux-bash-config/README.md

 * Autostart on login request for mysql service
 * Quick access to lamp server funcionalities
 * Autostart on login request for lamp server
+* Quick access to elasticsearch service funcionalities
+* Autostart on login for elasticsearch service
 * Management of files and folders permissions
 * Provides support to additional configurations